Zickydeng/Fullstack-Amazon-Clone/README.md

 #### [Live Demo](https://clone-13d42.web.app/)

-This is a fully functional "Ecommerce-app" amazon clone with full end features.
-The site has following features; Products page(5 items for demo) and a login page fully supported by firebase analytic A cart section/page that shows sellected items, a checkout/basket items that fully accepts payments(for demo) A order and history page that give owner scalability or it has google analytic
+This is a fully functional "Ecommerce-app" store "amazon-clone" with full backend features.
+The site has following features;
+Products page(5 items for demo pursposes) and a login page fully supported by firebase analytic.
+A cart section/page that shows sellected items, a checkout/basket items that fully accepts payments(for demo) A order and history page that give owner scalability or it has google analytic